 There are no quick fixes in life.
 My illness, labels and how I experience them and how they affect me are not textbook.
 Nobody’s is.
 I liken myself to a house; I have built firm solid foundations so that if the roof blows away or the house gets damp or needs repair,, that solid framework -the skeleton of the house is still there to rebuild.
 I know that people may think that some of the courses I go on and share on my blog seem elementary but they are not.
 There is so much power in getting thoughts out of your head – it could be writing things down, painting knitting, writing a mini stage play, going for a run.
 Writing and keeping busy help me.
 This morning at 6 a.m.
 I feel the weight pulling me down, the anxiety clawing its way around my gut.
 I’m going to take my meds, make sure my daughter gets to school and get myself to the ‘parenting and mental health’ conference that I have been so excited about it, since I found I got a place to go to it.
 One moment at a time.
 One day at a time..
 Thank you to Moodscope for helping me find my voice to write about something I have been struggling with.
 Check out their blog post on the blue link.MOODSCOPE BLOG

-Posted on 2015-10-09, in MY BRAIN -MY THOUGHTS and tagged Bipolar disorder, Eating Disorders, education, Emotions, Life Coping skills, Living with Mental illness, mental health support, Mental Wellbeing, parenthood, the monster inside.
+Posted on 2015-10-09, in MY BRAIN -MY THOUGHTS and tagged Bipolar disorder, Eating Disorders, education, Emotions, Life Coping skills, Living with Mental illness, mental health support, Mental Wellbeing, parenthood, Recovery.
 Bookmark the permalink.
 Leave a comment.